VIDEO: Chilling dispatch call describes terrifying fatal MacArthur BART stabbing

 - 'He was wiping off his knife': BART stabbing victim recalls horrific attack that killed sister

-- Oakland mayor sends condolences, condemns BART stabbing as 'senseless act of violence'r
+- Oakland mayor sends condolences, condemns BART stabbing as 'senseless act of violence'

 - 'Stand down': BART stabbing victim's godfather makes plea to black community